 - In-depth “primary” articles and portfolios accessible from the main menu bar at the top of the page.

-- Occasional posts on more narrowly-focused topics, which you will find by looking at the bottom of the page under, “Carolyn’s Posts.”
-Included is a searchable archive of articles going back to 2013.
+- Occasional posts on more narrowly-focused topics, which you will find by looking in the lower margin, “Carolyn’s Posts.”
+Included is a searchable archive of articles dating back to 2013.

 Keep in Mind

-Because each nonprofit organization is unique, you should tailor your fundraising activities accordingly.
-I stand by the information I convey, but you must always consider the context in which you are operating before applying new concepts.
+Because each nonprofit organization is unique, as well as each and every nonprofit professional, you should tailor your activities accordingly.
+I stand by the information I convey.
+But you must always consider the context in which you are operating before applying new concepts.

 Carolyn M. Appleton